spacetx/starfish/docs/source/api/spots/index.rst

 Starfish provides a number of methods for which spots (or other regions of interest) are the main substrate.
-These include :py:class:`starfish.spots.DetectPixels`, which exposes methods that identify which target code best corresponds to each pixel, and merges adjacent pixels into ROIs, :py:class:`starfish.spots.DetectSpots`, which exposes methods that find bright spots against dark backgrounds, :py:class:`starfish.spots.Decode`, which exposes methods that match patterns of spots detected across rounds and channels in the same spatial positions with target codes, and
+These include :py:class:`starfish.spots.DetectPixels`, which exposes methods that identify which target code best corresponds to each pixel, and merges adjacent pixels into ROIs, :py:class:`starfish.spots.FindSpots`, which exposes methods that find bright spots against dark backgrounds, :py:class:`starfish.spots.DecodeSpots`, which exposes methods that match patterns of spots detected across rounds and channels in the same spatial positions with target codes, and
 :py:class:`starfish.spots.AssignTargets`, which exposes methods to assign spots to cells.

 .. _detect_pixels: